InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Program Representations

 \section{Program Representations}

-In this work, each program is represented as a feature vector.
+As the primary objective of this work is to cluster programs based on semantic and syntactic features, each program is represented as a feature vector.
 In particular, we propose to use a \emph{bag of words (BoW)} model (see Definition~\ref{def:BoW}).
 Using BoW models, we generate vector representations for each student submission based on several features.
 These features may include the Abstract Syntax Tree (AST), set of invariants, or even the program code.
 It is also possible to combine several of these features.
 Next, all the vector representations used in this work are described.